fabragaMS/ADPE2E/Lab/Lab1/Lab1.md

 ![4](./Media/Black4.png) | Load data to an Azure SQL Data Warehouse table using Polybase
 ![5](./Media/Black5.png) | Visualize data from Azure SQL Data Warehouse using Power BI

 **IMPORTANT**: Some of the Azure services provisioned require globally unique name and a “-suffix” has been added to their names to ensure this uniqueness.
-Please take note of the suffix generated as you will need it for the following resources:
+Please take note of the suffix generated as you will need it for the following resources in this lab:

 Name	                     |Type
 -----------------------------|--------------------
-mdwcosmosdb-*suffix*	     |Cosmos DB account MDWDataFactory-*suffix*	     |Data Factory (V2)
+MDWDataFactory-*suffix*	     |Data Factory (V2)
 mdwdatalake*suffix*	         |Storage Account
-MDWEventHubs-*suffix*	     |Event Hubs Namespace MDWKeyVault-*suffix*	     |Key vault mdwsqlvirtualserver-*suffix* |SQL server MDWStreamAnalytics-*suffix*	 |Stream Analytics job
+mdwsqlvirtualserver-*suffix* |SQL server

 ## Connect to MDWDesktop
 In this section you are going to establish a Remote Desktop Connection to MDWDesktop virtual machine.